softwareshinobi/softwareshinobi/readme.md

 ## How I Help As A Developer

 As a developer, I do many things.
 Wear many hats.

-It's a simple reality of our existence as life as a dev.
-[Whatever that means].
+It's a shared reality of existence as a software developer.

 Software Developer Developer C'est La Vie.